-Applicants who are successful at the paper sift stage will be required to attend written assessments and an interview.
-These will take place on 24th, 25th and 26th June, depending on the number of successful candidates.
+Applicants who are successful at the paper sift stage will be required to attend a written assessment and an interview.
+These will take place late October at Police Headquarters, Martlesham.

 All successful candidates will undergo pre-employment checks which will include; medical assessment, security vetting checks and references.
 On appointment you will also be required to undergo biometric testing.

-Important note: Please note that if successful, you will be required to undertake a mandatory period of induction training of up to 8 weeks following your appointment so you must be available to attend all this training.
-If you have any leave booked for this 8 week period from 2nd September 2019 please contact us before submitting your application.
+Important note: Please note that if successful, you will be required to undertake a mandatory period of induction training and tutoring following your appointment and you must be available to attend an initial 8 week period of training.
+If you have any leave booked, please contact us before submitting your application.
 During this mandatory training period, sessions may include days at Police Headquarters and other locations away from your nominated police station so you must be able and willing to accommodate this.
 If you anticipate any problems or difficulties with these arrangements, please let us know before submitting you application.

-For full details of the essential skills and experience required for the role, please refer to the attached role profile before completing your application form.
+For full details of the essential skills and experience required for the role, please refer to the attached role profile before completing your application form and ensure that you provide clear evidence/examples as require – it will not be sufficient to provide general statements.
 Please also read the guidance notes at the back of the application form.
-Please make it clear on your application which roles/ location/s that you are interested in.

 Suffolk Constabulary serves a diverse community and we seek to develop a workforce which reflects this.
 Black, Asian and other Ethnic Minority groups in our community are currently under-represented within our workforce and we therefore welcome applications from these groups.